 The American Registry of Radiologic Technologists (ARRT) requires anyone pursuing a career as a Radiologic Technologist (RT, Rad Tech) to complete an educational, ethical, and examination component.
 The latter of these requirements is a certification exam which ARRT uses to assess fundamental knowledge and skills needed for an entry-level job in any of the various disciplines.

 Passing the ARRT Radiography Exam imparts a title to be proud of, and also unlocks the door to a world of opportunity within the healthcare industry.
-Because of the significance of passing the exam, along with a testing format that may be unfamiliar, this can be a stressful time for you.
+As this can be a difficult exam to pass (the average pass rate was 83.8% in 2021), preparing can be stressful.
 Here is what we recommend:

-What makes this exam different from others in the past is the fact that it’s technically voluntary.
+What makes the ARRT Radiography exam different from others in the past is the fact that it’s technically voluntary.
 You don’t have to take it.
 Having recently completed your Rad Tech degree, it might be tempting to pat yourself on the back and slip back into your busy life.

 Not passing the exam means that would be wasting all the hard work that went into obtaining your degree, and your chances of landing a job in the field without first becoming certified are nonexistent.